EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

 * `plot_validationscore_L.ipynb`

-The environment variable `DATADIR` should contain the path where the results should be written to.
+The results will be written to the directory `product`.
+The output path can be overwritten by setting the environment variable `DATADIR`.

 ### Neural network reconstruction

 We applied a neural network technique that allows us to use other relevant co-variables to improve the gridded fields.
-The principle is to maximise the likelihood of a field given the training data.
+The principle is to maximize the likelihood of a field given the training data.
 The environment variables considered in this exercise are:
 * bathymetry (from GEBCO),
 * silicate (from EMODnet Chemistry)
 * phosphate (from EMODnet Chemistry)